qiqixixi1001/automotive-safeic-practice/articles/03_automotive_safeic_practice_d03_github_en_generic.md

 Do not mix them.

-### 28.4 Using a Mission Profile Name That Is Not Defined
+### 30.4 Using Unsupported Mission Profile Names

-A value like `PowertrainDemo` is not valid unless the mission profile file contains a complete compatible definition.

-### 28.5 Referencing a Lambda File That Does Not Exist

-A value like `Lambda_SN29500.txt` should not be used unless that file exists in the local installation or project data package.
+A mission profile type must exist in the selected mission profile file.

+Do not assume that a descriptive name is executable.

+### 30.5 Assuming Optional Data Files Exist

+A reliability standard may require data files that are not present in every local installation.

+Demo defaults should use data files known to exist in the public or local setup, and optional variants should be clearly marked.

-### 28.6 Reusing One Database Session for Multiple Variants
+### 30.6 Reusing One Database Session for Multiple Variants

 If variants overwrite the same session, evidence becomes ambiguous.

-### 28.7 Editing Native Tool Outputs
+### 30.7 Editing Native Tool Outputs

 Do not edit files in `Outputs/`.

 Copy and index them into `outputs/`.

-### 28.8 Over-Interpreting a Toy Design
+### 30.8 Over-Interpreting a Toy Design

 D03 demonstrates method.